jowsy/bim-net-interactive/readme.md

 ## How to get started

 1. Open Visual Studio Code and open folder /src as working directory.
 Make sure that Polyglot Notebook extension is installed!
-2. Open GetStarted.ipynb and follow instructions.
+2. Open /src/GetStarted.ipynb and follow instructions.
 In the notebook you will run code to build necessary assemblies, packages and installing addins.

 ## License